Master of Education in School Counseling (M.Ed.)

 Purpose

-The Master of Education in School Counseling (M.Ed.) program prepares a culturally diverse, global student body to be competent, responsible, and ethical professional school counselors.
-Our graduates are prepared to meet the holistic needs of diverse students, attending to their cognitive, emotional, spiritual, behavioral, and physical development with a balanced approach that promotes universal and optimal academic achievement and student health and well-being.
-Program graduates are prepared to seek certification/licensure as school counselors in in public, private, and Christian elementary, middle, and high school settings.
-The program also provides preparation for individuals desiring to further their education, pursuing higher level graduate degrees in counseling and related fields.
+The purpose of the Master of Education in School Counseling program is to prepare a culturally diverse, global student body to be competent, responsible, and ethical professional school counselors.
+Graduates are prepared to meet the holistic needs of diverse students, attending to their cognitive, emotional, spiritual, behavioral, and physical development with a balanced approach that promotes universal and optimal academic achievement, student health, and well-being.
+Program graduates are prepared to seek certification/licensure as school counselors in public, private, and Christian elementary, middle, and high school settings.
+The program also provides preparation for individuals desiring to further their education to pursue higher-level graduate degrees in counseling and related fields.

 Program Learning Outcomes